cyuss/cyuss.github.io/_posts/2018-11-01-memoization.md

 ##1.
 Overview
-Let $ƒ$ be a function.
-Memoizing $ƒ$ is switching between the invocations of $ƒ$ and checking whether the value of an input $x$ can already be found in the memory whenever $ƒ(x)$ is to be computed.
+Let $f$ be a function.
+Memoizing $f$ is switching between the invocations of $f$ and checking whether the value of an input $x$ can already be found in the memory whenever $f(x)$ is to be computed.
 If $x$ is not already present in the memory, we compute $f(x)$ using its recursive definition and store the resulting value in it.

 Memoization is similar to a very familiar technique we already know in computer science, **caching** !
 The aim goal of caching techniques is **avoid doing the same thing repeatedly to avoid spending unnecessary running time or resources**.